Published By Janet Gershen-Siegel at February 14th, 2018

 And credit accounts of any sort ought to help you to better even out business expenses, therefore making budgeting less complicated.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

 Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, progress to revolving store credit.

 Use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto fleet credit.
 These are service providers like BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make sure to apply using the small business’s EIN.

 Have you been responsibly handling the credit you’ve up to this point?
 Then progress to cash credit.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are commonly MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are doable.
+If you have more trade accounts reporting, then these are doable.

 Find out your business credit rating.
 Make certain it is being reported and address any mistakes as soon as possible.
-Get in the habit of checking credit reports and digging into the particulars, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
-See: https://www.creditsuite.com/business-credit-monitoring.
-Update the data if there are mistakes or the info is incomplete.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
+See: Update the data if there are mistakes or the info is incomplete.

 So, what’s all this monitoring for?
 It’s to challenge any inaccuracies in your records.
 Mistakes in your credit report(s) can be fixed.
 But the CRAs often want you to dispute in a particular way.